Kugelblitz25/Kugelblitz25/README.md

+# Hi 👋, I'm Vighnesh Nayak
+A passionate Mechanical Engineering student exploring the intersection of ML, Robotics, and IoT

 ## 👨‍🎓 Education
-- B.Tech in Mechanical Engineering, Indian Institute of Technology Bombay
+- B.Tech in Mechanical Engineering, Indian Institute of Technology Bombay (2021-2025)
 - Minor: Artificial Intelligence and Data Science

 ## 🏆 Achievements